February 12, 2001

 Spirit Rover Lands on Mars

-After parachuting through the atmosphere and then bouncing to a stop using giant air bags, the Mars rover Spirit lands on the red planet in a location known as Gusev crater.
-Designed to last only three months, Spirit and its sister rover, Opportunity, prove to be tough and the mission is continued for several years.
+After parachuting through the atmosphere and bouncing to a stop using giant air bags, the Mars rover Spirit lands on the red planet in a location known as Gusev crater.
+Designed to last only three months, Spirit and its sister rover, Opportunity, prove to be unusually tough and the mission is continued for several years.
+Spirit continues to roam the red planet until it becomes stuck in soft sand on May 1, 2009.
+It then continues to function as a stationary science platform until communication is finally lost on March 22, 2010.

 January 25, 2004